thompson-dean/Poetic/README.md

 **Features:**

-- Search through thousands of classic English poetry by author or by title.
+- Search through thousands of classic English poems by author or by title.

 - Save favorite poems into your favorites.